 A study has been made on millionaires for 6 years and we have realised being ‘rich’ comes down to only two things.
 These two actions will teach you how to grow wealth in the most stable way possible:

 - Keeping the wealth you’ve accumulated

 The first step, getting rich, requires that you forge certain specific habits that make getting rich possible.
-Some of the most important Rich Habits for accumulating wealth include:
+Some of the most important habits on how to grow wealth include:

 Pursuing daily growth.

 Daily self-improvement is a hallmark of self-made millionaires.
 They read at least 30 minutes a day to gain knowledge.
-They also devote significant time every day to practicing and perfecting their skills.
+They also devote significant time every day to practising and perfecting their skills.

 Taking calculated risks.

 Fifty-one per cent of the self-made millionaires in this study took a calculated risk in time and money.
 Calculated risk is a unique type of risk that requires you to do your homework.

 Seventy-one per cent of the self-made millionaires in this study were optimistic about life.
 Their optimism infected everyone around them.
 They became magnets for other success-minded people.

 Being open to new ideas, new ways of doing things and the opinions of others is critical to learning and growth.
 Growth is the parent of success.
 You must grow into the person you need to be in order for success to visit you.